 4. Show what’s at stake

 Conflict in a story is only meaningful when the protagonist has something to lose.
+This is your chance to go into a little more detail about what’s driving your story.
 What your protagonist has at stake becomes the third beat of your story’s hook.

 5. Introduce the dramatic question

 The dramatic question is a promise you make to the reader within the first quarter of your story and answer before the end of the book.
 It’s the Big Question that forms the backbone of everything else that happens in the plot.

 Once you have your protagonist, conflict, and stakes, the dramatic question begins to take shape.

 In Jimmy’s story, the dramatic question could be something like, “Will Jimmy outsmart a politician even more ruthless than he is?”
 In David’s story, the dramatic question might go along the lines of, “Will David earn the respect and loyalty of his new community?”

 In a query letter hook, it’s best to invert this rhetorical question into a statement.
 Rather than ending your hook on open-ended, rhetorical questions, which can feel a bit forced and trite, turn it around into a confident closing sentence that hints at the story to come.

 For example, “Will Jimmy outsmart a politician even more ruthless than he is?” can become “Jimmy will need to stay one step ahead of the game if he’s going to outwit a politician even more ruthless than he is.”

 In the next story, “Will David earn the respect and loyalty of his new community?” can be inverted as “David’s going to have to earn the respect and loyalty of his new community.”